Odds are, your employees are experimenting with Generative Artificial Intelligence (Generative AI) in their roles.

 Solution: Develop and implement ethical guidelines that govern AI use, ensuring that AI applications are transparent, equitable, and respect privacy.

-This includes conducting regular audits of AI systems for bias and involving diverse stakeholders in discussions on AI ethics.
+This includes conducting regular audits of Gen AI systems for bias and involving diverse stakeholders in discussions on AI ethics.

 Emphasizing ethical AI use not only aligns with regulatory expectations but also builds trust with employees and customers, reinforcing the organization’s commitment to responsible innovation.